averdones/dissertation-edinburgh/README.md

 # Tracking People and Arms in Robot Surgery Workcell Using Multiple RGB-D Sensors

-This repository contains the Matlab code of my dissertation for the MSc in Artificial Intelligence at the university of Edinburgh.
+This repository contains the Matlab code of my dissertation for the MSc in Artificial Intelligence at the University of Edinburgh.

 ## Some results
 <p align="center">